Cruising La Crosse

 A brew or two

 We couldn't leave town without seeing the World's Largest Six Pack at City Brewery.
 When it was Heileman, the only La Crosse brewery to survive Prohibition, the giant storage cylinders bore the Old Style logo; today, they look like cans of La Crosse Lager.

 The last time I visited, our tour guide told us that students once tried to tap the cans with an ax, nearly blowing up the neighborhood.

-Our guide this time, Luke Rosynek, said he hadn't heard that story, but he offered a stupid drinking trick of his own: One Oktoberfest, he said, some men sawed the stein out of the hand of King Gambrinus, the potbellied medieval connoisseur whose wooden statue stands outside the brewery.
+A second guide said he hadn't heard that story, but he offered a stupid drinking trick of his own: One Oktoberfest, he said, some men sawed the stein out of the hand of King Gambrinus, the potbellied medieval connoisseur whose wooden statue stands outside the brewery.

 They used it to drink beer during the festival, then returned it to the king.